Characters from Land of the Lustrous. Anime-only fans should beware of unmarked spoilers up to the current manga arc.

 - Out of Focus: Of the three races, they are the least focused on and generally have the least amount of important representatives in the story overall.
 The last time they were seen in a major way was during the post-Winter arc.

-- Undying Loyalty: Thanks to Phos freeing Aculeatus and helping Ventricosus, the entire race adores Phos and sees the Gem as a legendary hero.
+- Undying Loyalty: Thanks to Phos freeing Aculeatus and helping Ventricosus, and due to carrying the scent of the Ruler, the entire race adores Phos and sees the Gem as a legendary hero.
 They are ready and willing to help the Gem with any plan, including getting rid of their own shells even if the newer descendants have them decidedly attached to their flesh.

 - Voluntary Shapeshifter: Can take on more human-like forms when in the ocean.